-Key factors responsible for road accidents
+Key factors responsible for road crashes

 Road safety requires a multi-pronged approach.